certik/theoretical-physics/src/qft.rst

 ee gamma interaction
 ~~~~~~~~~~~~~~~~~~~~

+This is only approximate, it will be fixed soon.

 Let's calculate the $\L_{ee\gamma}=-\lambda \bar e\gamma^\mu e A_\mu$ interaction in the SM, where $\lambda=g\sin\theta_W$.
 Consider $\gamma(p)\to e^-(k)+e^+(l)$: